Inner Mongolia

-Inner Mongolia, officially the Inner Mongolia Autonomous Region (IMAR), is an autonomous region of the People's Republic of China.
-Its border includes most of the length of China's border with the country of Mongolia.
-Inner Mongolia also accounts for a small section of China's border with Russia (Zabaykalsky Krai).
-Its capital is Hohhot; other major cities include Baotou, Chifeng, Tongliao, and Ordos.
+Inner Mongolia, officially the Inner Mongolia Autonomous Region, is an autonomous region of China.
+Its border includes two-thirds of the length of China's border with the country of Mongolia, as well as a small section with Russia (Zabaykalsky Krai).
+Its capital is Hohhot; other major cities include Baotou, Chifeng, Tongliao and Ordos.

 The autonomous region was established in 1947, incorporating the areas of the former Republic of China provinces of Suiyuan, Chahar, Rehe, Liaobei, and Xing'an, along with the northern parts of Gansu and Ningxia.

 Its area makes it the third largest Chinese administrative subdivision, constituting approximately 1,200,000 km2 and 12% of China's total land area.
 Due to its long span from east to west, Inner Mongolia is geographically divided into eastern and western divisions.
 The eastern division is often included in Northeastern China (Dongbei), with major cities including Tongliao, Chifeng, Hailar, and Ulanhot.
 The western division is included in North China, with major cities including Baotou and Hohhot.
 It recorded a population of 24,706,321 in the 2010 census, accounting for 1.84% of Mainland China's total population.
 Inner Mongolia is the country's 23rd most populous province-level division.
-The majority of the population in the region are Han Chinese, with a sizeable Mongol minority close to 5,000,000 (2019) which is the largest Mongolian population in the world (bigger than that of the country Mongolia).
-Inner Mongolia is one of the most economically developed provinces in China with annual GDP per capita close to US$13,000 (2019), often ranked 5th in the nation.
-The official languages are Mandarin and Mongolian, the latter of which is written in the traditional Mongolian script, as opposed to the Mongolian Cyrillic alphabet, which is used in the state of Mongolia (formerly often described as Outer Mongolia).
+Han Chinese make up the majority of the population in the region; Mongols constitute a significant minority with over 4 million people, making it the largest Mongol population in the world (larger than that of the country Mongolia).
+Inner Mongolia is one of the more economically developed provinces in China with annual GDP per capita at US$14,343 (2022), ranked 8th in the nation.
+The official languages are Mandarin and Mongolian, the latter of which is written in the traditional Mongolian script, as opposed to the Mongolian Cyrillic alphabet, which is used in the country of Mongolia, formerly described as Outer Mongolia.

 Etymology

-In Chinese, the region is known as "Inner Mongolia", where the terms of "Inner and "Outer" are derived from Manchu dorgi/tulergi (cf. Mongolian dotugadu/gadagadu).
+In Chinese, the region is known as "Inner Mongolia", where the terms of "Inner" and "Outer" are derived from Manchu dorgi and tulergi (cf. Mongolian dotugadu and gadagadu).
 Inner Mongolia is distinct from Outer Mongolia, which was a term used by the Republic of China and previous governments to refer to what is now the independent state of Mongolia and the Republic of Tuva in Russia.
 The term Inner 内 (Nei) referred to the Nei Fan 内藩 (Inner Tributary), i.e., those descendants of Genghis Khan who were granted the title khan (king) in the Ming and Qing dynasties and lived in part of southern Mongolia.

-The region is sometimes called Southern Mongolia by local separatists and Mongolian irredentists.
+Due to the perceived Sinocentric nature of the name "Inner Mongolia", some Mongols outside of China, particularly those in the state of Mongolia and separatist groups in the West, prefer the name "Southern Mongolia".
+However, this name has not been adopted officially by any government bodies.